Omnistac/zedux/docs/guides/configuringTheHierarchy.md

 ## The gist

-There are 4 functions that define the node creation process.
+There are 7 functions that Zedux uses to work with state tree nodes:

 1. `clone` - A function that accepts a node and returns a clone (shallow copy) of that node.